cortrudolph/SLU_IO_Psych/content/authors/Hanna Julian/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Hannah Jullian is a Ph.D. student in the IO Psychology program at Saint Louis University.
+bio: Hannah Julian is a Ph.D. student in the IO Psychology program at Saint Louis University.

 #interests:
 #- Research